Airspace-Encounter-Models/em-model-manned-bayes/README.md

 <p align="center"> <img src="./doc/map-osn-v1p2.png" alt="Geographic bounds for version 1.2 of the OpenSky models" height="300"> </p>

 These models use the same directed acyclic graph as the [RADES-based](#rades-based-models) uncorrelated 1200-code model.
 The initial network was slightly modified by adding a lower altitude bin of [50, 500] feet AGL and changing the highest altitude bin to [3000, 5000] feet AGL.
-Unlike the RADES-based 1200-code model, no transponder [Mode 3A/C](https://en.wikipedia.org/wiki/Air_traffic_control_radar_beacon_system) filtering was completed when training these models.
+Similar to the RADES-based 1200-code model, transponder [Mode 3A/C](https://en.wikipedia.org/wiki/Air_traffic_control_radar_beacon_system) filtering was completed when training these models.
 Refer to this preprint for guidance on which models can be surrogates for aircraft not equipped with ADS-B.

 Filename | Model | Description (Version) | Altitude Scope
 :---  | :---  | :---  | :---: